 Associate Professor of Health Services Policy and Practice

-As a Health Economist, Galárraga has received funding from NIH, international organizations, and various foundations to work on three main areas: (1) applications of health and behavioral economics (conditional economic incentives) to improve prevention and treatment programs for HIV and other chronic diseases; (2) the evaluation of social health insurance in low- and middle-income countries; and (3) the economic efficiency, financing, and cost-effectiveness of health care programs, particularly for HIV.
+Omar Galárraga joined the Brown University School of Public Health and PSTC in 2010.
+As a Health Economist, he has received funding from NIH, international organizations, and various foundations to work on three main areas: (1) applications of health and behavioral economics (conditional economic incentives) to improve prevention and treatment programs for HIV and other chronic diseases; (2) the evaluation of social health insurance in low- and middle-income countries; and (3) the economic efficiency, financing, and cost-effectiveness of health care programs, particularly for HIV.
 His research appears in public health, health economics, and health services research journals.